oktadev/okta-blog/_source/_posts/2022-03-22-thymeleaf-security.md

 ---
 layout: blog_post
-title: "Thymeleaf Templates with Spring WebFlux to Secure Your Apps"
+title: "Use Thymeleaf Templates with Spring WebFlux to Secure Your Apps"
 author: jimena-garbarino
 by: contractor
 communities: [java]